 The Trail Itself

-Another important factor to consider when choosing a tour company that is the right fit for you is which trail or trails the company guides hikes on.
-In addition to the Classic Inca Trail route, there are numerous alternative routes that you can take.
 I have outlined an itinerary for the classic hike as well as a number of the more popular alternative hikes for you to review below.
-Make sure you study the various hikes well to determine which is most appealing to you, then look for a tour company that offers to guide on that route.
+Make sure you study the various hikes well to determine which is most appealing to you.
+Then, you can look for a tour company that offers to guide you on that route.

 The Timeframe for the Hike

-What to Pack
+What to Pack for the Inca Trail

 How to Acclimate to the Altitude